 How to Grow Basil Indoors

-Start with a bag of high-quality organic soil and a packet of seeds.
+Super seeds: Start with a bag of high-quality organic soil and a packet of seeds.
 I love our Organic Seed Starting Mix because it is so rich in nutrients that you won't need to add fertilizer for at least six weeks.
-One packet of High Mowing Organic basil seeds will be enough to keep you well-stocked in basil plants, with plenty to share.
+One packet of genovese basil seeds will be enough to keep you well-stocked in basil plants, with plenty to share.

 Use scissors to thin crowded seedlings.

 - If the plants start to look crowded as they grow, use scissors to thin them out.
 Snip the extra seedlings at the soil line and enjoy them in a salad.

-Step 4: A month after planting, you can enjoy the aroma of basil by running your hands over the small leaves.
+- A month after planting, you can enjoy the aroma of basil by running your hands over the small leaves.
 Two months after planting, you may have enough basil leaves to make fresh pesto and impress your friends!
 If the leaves start looking pale green in color, start using liquid fertilizer, mixing at the rate recommended on the package.
 For continuous harvests, plant a batch of seeds every few weeks.

 People who read this article often purchase

 Stay up to date on new articles and advice.
 Please fill out the information below.